Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Alternative assumptions for time-independent, nonrandom coefficients

-\begin{proof} The proof strategies follow largely in the same way as in the previous proofs, the differences are specified in the following using the same notation as before.
-For~\ref{alti}, note first~\eqref{firncon} follows unperturbed.
+If~$V_i$ and~$\hat{V}_k^{s,T}$ are local in~$s$ for every~$i,k$, then the form of the polynomial~$q_0$ is independent of~$s$. \end{theorem} \begin{proof} The proof strategy is more or less the same as in the one used in the previous proof for Theorem~\ref{seclem}.
+The difference is encapsulated by following along the proof of Lemma~\ref{firstlem} using the same notation as before.
+Note first~\eqref{firncon} follows unperturbed.
 By Lemma~\ref{classprob}, classical derivatives are indistinguishable from derivatives in probability and we use the properties of both without changing the notation in the following.